Schooling for the most underprivilidged children is the number one priority for AVE association.

 Nevertheless, the country must still face many challenges to offer each child a good education.
 The disparites between areas and ethnic groups are still characteristic.
 The rural areas of the Mekong Delta, of the high plateaux or of the mountains, often isolated, are particularly affected by this phenomenon.

-Among a population of 93 million inhabitants, 65,3% live in a rural area, away from the big cities.
+Among a population of 101 million inhabitants, 60% live in a rural area, away from the big cities.
 And half of the active male and female Vietnamese workers are in agriculture.
 After the opening-up of the country in the 1990’s, the economic situation got much better.
-Nevertheless, according to the World Bank, 13% of the population still lives below the international poverty line (1.25 dollars per day).
+However, 18.2% of children under the age of 5 suffer from malnutrition, according to the World Bank (2023 data).

-In Vietnam, there are 21 million children under the age of 15.
-Among them, 3.4 million, that is to say 12% of the child population, were considered as vulnerable in 2010 (orphans, abandoned, sick or handicaped children).
-In 2006 and according to the UNICEF organisation, 40% of those who lived in the country were considered as poor whereas only 10% of those who lived in cities were considered as such.
+In Vietnam, there are 23 million children under the age of 15.
+Among them, 2 million, that is to say 8,6% of the child population, were considered as vulnerable in 2023.
+Around 5% live in households below the poverty line.

 Schools that are difficult to get to

 In Vietnam, schooling is officially compulsory and free.
 However, going to school is quite complicated in some rural areas as the children have to drive many kilometres to get there.
 And if there are any public transport they are far from free.
 Also, going to school means extra expenses which the families cannot afford : school supplies, school meals and extra tutoring.
-It is believed that 16% of the children between 5 and 14 years old are obliged to go to work.
+It is believed that It is estimated that around 1 million children between 5 to 17 (about 5.4% of the child population) are obliged to go to work.

 Because of the lack of schools and teachers, most classes function with the double-shift system: children either go to school in the morning or in the afternoon.